aaronparker/aaronparker.github.io/_posts/2006-08-25-juggling-java-vms.md

   - Presentation-Server
   - Terminal Server
 ---
-I&#8217;ve just spent yesterday and today working on a site where the client had a need to run both the Microsoft Java VM and the Sun Java VM on their Terminal Servers.
+I've just spent yesterday and today working on a site where the client had a need to run both the Microsoft Java VM and the Sun Java VM on their Terminal Servers.
 (The Microsoft Java VM is used for one site only, yes developers strike again).
 I was pretty happy when I was able to use Presentation Server 4.0 and Application Isolation Environments to get these to work on the same server, in Internet Explorer, at the same time.
-Here&#8217;s how:
+Here's how:

 **1**.
 Install the Microsoft Java VM to the Terminal Server and then install the latest [Sun Java Runtime Environment](http://www.java.com/en/download/manual.jsp) and ensure that Internet Explorer is configured to this as the default (This is a machine level setting).